roumilb/treeMaker/README.md

 | ``link_width:`` | no | The width of the svg that linked the cards |
 | ``link_color:`` | no | The color of the svg that linked the cards |

+## Using the inline method

+If you want to use the inline method you can download the build folder and then build you html file like the one in examples/index.js

 # License

 This library is available under the MIT license